truthungry/python-challenge-1/README.md

 # Module 2 Challenge: Python Challenge 1

-### Design an interactive ordering system for a food truck menu.
+## This assignment had us design an interactive ordering system for a food truck menu.
-##  This program outlines the steps to manage and validate user inputs, then store the customer's orders and prints a formattedd receipt.
+####  This program outlines the steps to manage and validate user inputs, then store the customer's orders and
- and prints a receipt with the total price of all items ordered.
+#### prints a formatted receipt with the total price of all items ordered.

     Fix:
         * Enumerate line 89, the selected_category list - Format
         * Same list, when user chooses an item with a sub-menu, like Tea > Green...It is this sub-menu that has the pricing attached, but when I type anything but 'tea' I get an error, so I need to check that validation...but choosing tea, doesn't give the user the choice to choose from the sub-menu, so it just prints 'Tea and asks how many...